 I was two months pregnant with my second child and just waking up from a not-very-good night’s sleep.
 As I dragged myself into the living room of our tenth-floor apartment in Cambridge, MA, an unpleasant sensation began to rise inside me–a sense of foreboding, of imminent danger.
-I tried to shrug it off as morning sickness, but somehow I knew it had nothing to do with hormones.
+I tried to shrug it off as morning sickness, did talk with a support group but somehow I knew it had nothing to do with hormones.
 It wasn’t even physical, though it made the hairs on the back of my neck prickle uncomfortably.

 By the time I sat down with my 18-month-old daughter, Katie, to watch Sesame Street, half of me wanted to grab her and run from the apartment.
 I pushed the impulse away, telling myself not to be irrational.
 It was snowing outside, and I was still in my pajamas.
 I was probably just worried about my husband, who had left early that morning on a business trip.
 Settling myself on the couch, I started to doze.